 Smoking rates by region and countries will be released by the Integrated Household Survey (IHS) on 3 October 2013.
 The IHS release will supplement results in this report.
 The IHS provides a much larger number of interviews; therefore the results, when broken down by region and country, are a more precise source on regional smoking rates then the Opinions and Lifestyle Survey.

-Table 1.4 Cigarette smoking and pregnancy (175.5 Kb Excel sheet) , shows that pregnant women tend to give up smoking (during pregnancy).
-Pregnant women aged 16 to 49 were less likely to be smokers than women of the same age who were not pregnant.
-31% of pregnant women were ex-smokers compared to 23% of women who were not pregnant.
+Table 1.4 Cigarette smoking and pregnancy (172.5 Kb Excel sheet) , shows that pregnant women aged 16 to 49 were less likely to be smokers than women of the same age who were not pregnant.
 Pregnant women giving up smoking (during pregnancy) is also observed in the Infant Feeding Survey 2010.
 However, despite many pregnant women giving up smoking, 7% continued smoking.

 It is possible that this smoking rate for pregnant women is underestimated.
 Given the health risks associated with smoking whilst pregnant, it may be perceived to be less socially acceptable and as a result respondents to the survey may be less likely to admit smoking when pregnant.

 In 2012, married people were less likely to be smokers (14%), and more likely to be ex-smokers (24%) than people who were single or cohabiting.
-Smoking rates were highest among people cohabiting (33%) than for any other marital status group.
-Within the cohabiting group, it was 16 to 24 year olds who were most likely to smoke; this is consistent with the trend reported in 2011. ( Table 1.5 Cigarette smoking by age and marital status (175.5 Kb Excel sheet) )
+Smoking rates were highest among people cohabiting (33%) than for any other marital status group ( Table 1.5 Cigarette smoking by age and marital status (172.5 Kb Excel sheet) ).

 Cigarette smokers were asked whether they mainly smoked cigarettes or hand rolled tobacco (HRT).
 Cigarettes are the most popular form smoked, especially amongst women.
 Two thirds (66%) of women smokers compared to half of men smokers (52%) smoked cigarettes.
 Hand rolled tobacco was more popular among men; 38% of men smokers and 24% of women smokers smoked HRT in 2012.